Azure/avdaccelerator/workload/docs/getting-started-custom-image-build.md

 It is preferable to have a new subscription, adhering to the Azure Landing Zone guidance.
 However, the solution can also be deployed to an existing subscription.
 See [Resource Organization](https://docs.microsoft.com/azure/cloud-adoption-framework/scenarios/wvd/design-area-resource-organization) for further information.

-This [diagram](/workload/docs/diagrams/avd-accelerator-resource-organization-naming.png) is an example of the Azure resources and organization created with this reference implementation.
-The following input values were used in this example:
+To get an overview of the Azure resources and organization created with this reference implementation, take a look at this [diagram](/workload/docs/diagrams/avd-accelerator-resource-organization-naming.png).
+The diagram illustrates an example using the following input values:

 - **Custom image deployment**:
   - `deploymentLocation`: East US 2